open-amt-cloud-toolkit/mps/docs/General/buildRPC.md

 - 30 minutes on Windows 10 devices (20-25 minutes are required installation time estimates)
 - 15 minutes on Linux devices

+For prequisites to complete this section, see [Overview](overview.md).

 ## Remote Provisioning Client

 The Remote Provisioning Client (RPC) communicates with the Managability Engine Interface (MEI) and RPS interfaces.
 The MEI uses the ME Driver to talk to Intel AMT.
 By running RPC, we will activate Intel AMT into Client Control Mode (CCM), or ACM based on the created profile, as well as configure the CIRA connection of the AMT device to the MPS.
-After successfully running, the AMT device will be ready to be managed remotely using the web server!
+After successfully running, the AMT device will be ready to be managed remotely using the web interface!

 !!! note "Production Environment"
         In a production environment, RPC would be built on a development device.
 From there, RPC can be deployed with an in-band manageability agent to distrubute it to the fleet of AMT devices.
 The in-band managebility agent can invoke RPC to run and activate the AMT devices.